 The majority of us however just use it to store contacts, usually a backup so that you can import it in a new phone, an email client like Outlook or an internet service like Google Contacts.

-As such you’ve no choice but to convert the existing VCF into a CSV file.
-In my case I had to do this for a particular dongle software and after some searching I discovered that I could do this with the help of Microsoft Excel and a nifty Macro.
+As such, you’ve no choice but to convert the existing VCF into a CSV file.
+In my case I had to do this for a particular dongle software and after some searching I discovered that I could do this offline using Microsoft Excel or online using Google Contacts.

 Step 1: Merging Multiple VCFs